UnitTestBot/usvm/usvm-dataflow-ts/README.md

 ### Type Inference with USVM

-In order to run type inference on the dumped ArkIR, you need to use the USVM type inference CLI.
-You can either use the `usvm-type-inference` binary or the `usvm-dataflow-ts-all.jar` "fat" JAR.
+In order to run USVM type inference, you need to obtain `usvm-dataflow-ts-all.jar` "fat" JAR (download or build it yourself) and either use it directly or use a wrapper script `src/usvm/inferTypes.ts` in ArkAnalyzer repo.

 #### Build `usvm-type-inference` binary

-In order to build the binary, you need to clone the USVM repo and build the project.
+In order to build the USVM binary, you need to clone the USVM repo (and also its dependency `jacodb` in the _sibling directory_) and build the project using Gradle.
 ```bash
 cd ~
 git clone -b lipen/usvm-type-inference https://github.com/UnitTestBot/jacodb